-- O North America is a continent in the Northern Hemisphere. - o The human and physical geographical features of North America.

-Learning Journey

-- o To understand which people were enslaved and why in North America. - O To understand what life was like for an enslaved family. - o To learn who was affected in the Windrush generation. - o To learn more about the American Civil Rights Movement. - To learn more about the impact of Martin Luther King (Love to Read).

-Dr Martin Luther King and his impact

-Dr Martin Luther King Jr was a Christian Baptist minister and a leading member of the civil rights movement.
+North America is a continent in the Northern Hemisphere.
+0 The human and physical geographical features of North America.
+0 Learning Journey To understand which people were enslaved and why in North America. Ο To understand what life was like for an enslaved family.
+0 To learn who was affected in the Windrush generation.
+0 To learn more about the American Civil Rights Movement.
+0 To learn more about the impact of Martin Luther King (Love to Read) 0 Dr Martin Luther King and his impact Dr Martin Luther King Jr was a Christian Baptist minister and a leading member of the civil rights movement.
 In 1955, he became well-known as a leader of the Montgomery bus boycott.
 He gave people lifts in his car and was sent to prison for two weeks for his role in the protest.
 King believed that non-violent direct action was the best approach to pressuring the government for civil rights reforms.
-As well as the bus boycott, King supported a number of different direct action protests during the civil rights movement, including:
+King also supported a number of different protests including: • Sit-ins by students who were protesting against discrimination in universities

-- Sit-ins by students who were protesting against discrimination in universities, - o Peaceful protest marches, - o Delivering speeches in public. - In 1963, King led the Washington March for Jobs and Freedom.
-He stood in front of the Lincoln Memorial in Washington D.C. and delivered his famous 'I Have a Dream' speech to a crowd of 250,000 people.
-Many historians believe that this speech played a key part in pressuring the government to pass the Civil Rights Act of 1964.
+- Peaceful protest marches 0 - Delivering speeches in public 0 - In 1963, King led the Washington March for 0 Jobs and Freedom.
+He stood in front of the Lincoln Memorial in Washington D.C. and delivered the 'I Have a Dream' speech to a crowd of 250,000 people. - Historians believe that this speech played a key part in pressuring the government to pass the Civil Rights Act of 1964.
 He was awarded the Nobel Peace Prize in 1964 for his civil rights work.